 Ada Quality and Style Guide: 7.6.7 and 7.6.8

 6.10.3 Mechanism of failure

+We need to include opverlapped structures or slices.

 Many languages and some third party libraries provide functions that efficiently copy the contents of one area of storage to another area of storage.
 Most of these libraries do not perform any checks to ensure that the copied from/to storage area is large enough to accommodate the amount of data being copied.